binsec/rosarum/README.md

 The _ground-truth_ versions can be used to perform a precise evaluation of the precision and recall of a given detection method.

+The benchmarks are also split into two large categories:
+- _authentic_: real backdoors found in the wild
+- _synthetic_: fake backdoors injected in (hopefully) backdoor-safe software